adumont/adumont.github.io/calculators.md

 ![](../assets/img/hp48sx.jpg)

-In 2022 I got a second HP-48sx with it's original box, books and soft cover.
+In 2022 I got a second HP-48sx with its original box, books and pouch.
 This one is subject to keyboard issues (need to be repaired one day).

 ![](../assets/img/hp48sx2/hp48sx(2)+box+books.jpg)